$\lambda_\infty$ & Maximum Variance Embedding: Measuring and Optimizing Connectivity of A Graph Metric: Maximum Variance Embedding of a Tree

 Hence, being free to decide signs on $\pm \alpha, \pm \beta$, we can increase the variance

 the sum of which will be strictly positive (former for $\mu_C \leq 0$ and latter for $\mu_C \ge 0$), so we have the desired contradiction and the original valuation was not optimal. \end{proof}

-Now the proof of Theorem~\ref{thm:fptas} is straightforward.
+The above characterization paves the way to prove Theorem~\ref{thm:fptas}.
 We can enumerate over all $O(n)$ possible cases for $U$.
 Let $U = \set{v}$.
 WLOG let $y_v = 0$ as the objective is shift invariant.
 We can write the maximization objective as

 $\expec{}{y^2}$ is only a function of $v$, i.e., invariant to $s(\cdot)$.
 All left is to minimize $(\expec{}{y})^2$ or equivalently $|\expec{}{y}|$.
-While all branches are fully stretched away from $y_v = 0$ and we only need to decide their sing, positive/negative, to minimize a sum (total moment) in absolute value.
-Now the problem has become a knapsack that we can $1+\epsilon$ approximate in fully polynomial time.
+While all branches are fully stretched away from $y_v = 0$ and we only need to decide their positive/negative sign to minimize the sum (first moment) in absolute value.
+Now the problem has become a knapsack which can be $1+\varepsilon$ approximated in fully polynomial time.

-\paragraph{A Combinatorial Solution for $\spcon_2$.} We end this section by providing a fast combinatorial algorithm to compute $\spcon_2$ of a (weighted) tree, i.e., finding the maximum variance embedding of tree in $\mathbb{R}^2$ without solving the extensive SDP relaxation.
-We extend the following useful characterization for the optimum.
+\paragraph{A Combinatorial Algorithm for MVE into $\mathbb{R}^2$.} As promised, we end this Section by providing a fast combinatorial algorithm to compute MVE of a (weighted) tree into $\mathbb{R}^2$.
+In this case we extend the following characterization of the optima of MVE in $\mathbb{R}^n$, stated as Proposition~\ref{tree-characterization} (that is interestingly similar to what happened for trees in $\mathbb{R}^1$, i.e., Lemma~\ref{lem:tree_charac}).